jaieun-l/kaggle_study/README.md

 # kaggle_study
-Try and Study various Data-Analyzing projects in Kaggle competitions
+Transcribe and Study various Data-Analyzing projects in Kaggle competitions

 - Ubiquant_Market_Prediction.ipynb
   Build a model that forecasts an investments' return late with ubiquant market data which is related to finance.